 For frequent travelers, an annual travel insurance plan is a valuable money- and time-saver.
 For one low price, you get 365 days of protection, wherever you may travel.
 Here’s a travel insurance comparison of the three annual plans we offer, all of which include collision/loss damage insurance for your rental car.

 There’s no wrong answer here.
 If you’re traveling on a tight budget and you just want travel insurance to protect your vacation investment, then the OneTrip Cancellation Plus Plan may be your best bet.
 Our most affordable plan, the OneTrip Cancellation Plus Plan includes trip cancellation and trip interruption benefits, so you can be reimbursed for prepaid travel costs if you have to cancel or cut short your trip for a covered reason.
 You also get up to $150 in travel delay benefits, which can reimburse you for your meals or hotel room if you experience a covered travel delay of six hours or more.

 If you’d prefer to travel with more robust protection, the OneTrip Prime Plan is a good choice.
-It includes not only trip cancellation, trip interruption, travel delay benefits, but also baggage loss/damage, baggage delay, missed connection, change fee, and frequent traveler loyalty plan coverage.
+It includes not only trip cancellation, trip interruption, travel delay benefits, but also baggage loss/damage, baggage delay, 24-Hour Assistance, and concierge benefits.